Debt Avalanche

 Isn’t this what we all want?
 The ultimate goal is to keep more of your hard-earned money in your pocket!
 This is why I believe the Debt Avalanche is underrated, and you should consider trying it!

-If you could use some help tracking your progress in using these two methods, I have created a Google Sheets template that helps you crush your debts.
-Get the support you need to help you get started paying off debt wether you use Debt Avalanche or Debt Snowball.
+Suppose you could use some help tracking your progress to crush your debts.
+Get the support you need to start paying off debt, whether you use Debt Avalanche or Debt Snowball.

 Attacking the highest interest rate debt first makes more financial sense.
 Do you agree or disagree?
 What method have you used in the past for debt repayments?
 What worked for you?